 - Pre-recorded streams

-The final plan, called professional, costs $49 monthly or $468 yearly ($39/mo).
-You get full HD recording in the studio and access to individual audio recordings for podcasts on this plan.
+The last plan, professional, costs $49 monthly or $468 yearly ($39/mo).
+You get full HD recording and access to individual audio recordings for podcasts.

 Which one should you use?

-After using both for some time, I suggest going with Restream.
+After using both for some time, I suggest going with Restream for now.
 With features such as streaming on multiple platforms, no limit on streaming, support for computer programs, and extended options in the live studio, it is a tool full of unique features.

 Having the right program can grow your channel quickly.
 This Restream vs. StreamYard article covered the essential features of two well-known streaming tools.
-I hope you got what you came for.
 Would you please share your views or suggestions with other users?
 It would help them choose the right tool.